AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/manage-course.md

 ---
 title: Manage a course in Learning and Training content
 description: Learn about the various features present in Experience Manager Guides that allow you to manage your course efficiently.
 feature: Authoring
 role: User
+exl-id: 0f480d08-2f8a-494e-ab56-4965e5eeb960
 ---
 # Manage your course